santiaghini/seed-counter/README.md

 ## Getting started
 SeedCounter can operate in two modes.

+### Fluorescence mode
 **Fluorescence mode** requires two images per sample:
-- A fluorescence intensity image (grayscale or false color) to count seeds with a marker.
+- A fluorescence intensity image (grayscale or false color) to count seeds with a fluorescence marker.
 - A brightfield image to count the total number of seeds.

 These images should be in a directory with the following naming convention: